nikwest/hdc1080-esp-idf/README.md

 **Please note:** To avoid concurrency situations when driver functions are used to access the sensor, for example to read data, the user task must not be created until the sensor configuration is completed.

-The user task can use different approaches to fetch new data.
-Either new data are fetched periodically or the interrupt signal *nINT* is used when new data are available or eCO2 value exceeds defined thresholds.

 If new data are fetched **periodically** the implementation of the user task is quite simply and could look like following.

 ```